hyperledger/web3j-docs/docs/transactions/credentials.md

 ### Use WalletUtils functionality

-The `WalletUtils` class cna be used to load your credentials from various formats:
+The `WalletUtils` class can be used to load your credentials from various formats:

 - `WalletUtils.loadCredentials(String password,String source)`
 - `WalletUtils.loadBip39Credentials(String password,String mnemonic)`